 Multi-Dimensional Fields Require a Banking Advisor with Multi-Dimensional Skills

 There are many sides to a financial picture.
-Paige Craigmile uses her multi-faceted agricultural and business experience to provide detailed analysis and solutions for her banking clients.
+Paige Kjesbo uses her multi-faceted agricultural and business experience to provide detailed analysis and solutions for her banking clients.

 Paige’s leadership roles in agricultural organizations help her uniquely understand the technical and operational sides of agriculture.
 She uses that acumen to assist producers and agri-business clients to plan for their financial futures.